Price of Solar System in Perth: Everything you need to know

 10kW | 40-44 kWh | 15,330 kWh |

 Households and companies installing systems up to 100kW are eligible to earn what is essentially an upfront "discount" off the cost of installing a system under the federal government's small-scale technology certificate (STC) programme.
-This is a fantastic incentive for anybody wishing to instal solar panels in Perth.
-The beauty of the programme is that you don't have to claim the incentive for yourself – it is passed through to you by the company that sells you your system, so all you have to do is compare prices they are offering you.
+This is a fantastic incentive for anybody wishing to install solar panels in Perth.
+The beauty of the programme is that you don't have to claim the incentive for yourself – it is passed through to you by the company that sells you your system, so all you have to do is compare the prices they are offering you.
 The precise amount of this discount depends on a number of factors, including the system location, system size, and certificate price.

 Since 2020, Solar 365 has published the national average solar prices broken down by cities and system sizes in the Solar 365 Price Index.
-The network of prescreened solar installers that are included on our free solar quotation comparison tool are what this average is based on.
+The network of prescreened solar installers that are included on our free solar quotation comparison tool is what this average is based on.

 Using this information, we can determine that, after the STC refund, the typical cost for a 6.6kW solar panel installation in Perth is $4,900.